 The Video Center lets you upload an unlimited number of pre-recorded videos up to 8GB each to your Event App or Community.
 Use uploaded videos with Webex Events Simulive or Webex Events Video on Demand in Agenda Sessions, Live Stream features, speaker, sponsor, and exhibitor profiles, and Custom List items.
 You can also use Video Center files as live stream recordings in the Agenda and Live Stream features.

 Pre-recorded video that's available at any time, and viewers can access it at their leisure.
 Videos are uploaded to the Video Center and can be attached to select feature items.

 Alternate terms: VOD, VoD

 Video Rooms are virtual spaces similar to a Webex meeting where a maximum of 13 attendees and 3 moderators can talk with one another via live video, audio, and typed messages, and send Connection requests in the Web App or Mobile App.
 If they're in the Web App, attendees can also share their screen.

 The Web App is the browser-based version of your Event App or Community that leverages the larger screen space and browser capabilities of a computer to offer attendees enhanced functionality over the Mobile App.
 The Web App is a great solution for users who want to use a laptop or tablet, or who simply don't have an Apple or Android device.

 Webex Events App

 The mobile app that acts as a hub and virtual space for your Event Apps and Communities.
 If you don't have a Branded App, your Event App will appear in the Webex Events App.
-Attendees can download the Webex Events App from the app store and access your Event Apps and Communities from there, or they can use the Web App on a computer.
+Attendees can download the Webex Events App from the Apple or Google app stores and access your Event Apps and Communities from there, or they can use the Web App on a computer.